ppy/osu-wiki/wiki/Tournaments/SOFT/3/en.md

 #### Bans, Rolls and Song Selection

 - With the exception of warm-ups, all songs played in a given round must match those that are selectable in the corresponding map pool.
-Maps are to be played on a restrictive Free Mod: only Hidden, Fade In, or Flashlight can be used.
+Maps are to be played on a restrictive FreeMod: only Hidden, Fade In, or Flashlight can be used.

 - Players are to ban one (1) map within the map pool that they are playing for the given round.